 Being a dad on your own has a unique set of challenges.
-Between diaper changes, packing lunches and first dances, a single dad’s love life can fall by the wayside.
+Between diaper changes, packing lunches, and chaperoning first dances, a single dad’s love life can fall by the wayside.

 But fear not, fathers, there is a way to do it right!
 With a grounded outlook, great communication and willingness to army crawl your way through any muddy obstacles that arise, single dads can show the dating world that they are some of the greatest fish in the sea.